Types of Degrees Behavioral Science Majors Are Getting

 Amount of Education Required for Careers Related to Behavioral Science

-Some careers associated with behavioral science require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with behavioral science may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|

 In 2018-2019, 115 schools offered a behavioral science program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Certificate (Less Than 1 Year)||6||0|

 |Certificate (2-4 Years)||0||0|